roolebo/tianocore.github.io/IntelAtomProcessorE3900.md

 MinnowBoard 3 Module is based on the Intel Atom® processor E3900 Series platform, utilizing the Intel® Firmware Support Package (Intel® FSP) and open source UEFI from the TianoCore EDK II project.

-### Leaf Hill CRB

-Leaf Hill refers to an Intel Customer Reference Board (CRB) using the [Intel Atom® Processor E3900 Series](https://www.intel.com/content/www/us/en/embedded/products/apollo-lake/overview.html) (formerly Apollo Lake).

-## Previous Codebase for MinnowBoard 3
+## Note: Previous Codebase for MinnowBoard 3

 Intel Atom® Processor E3900 Series Processor Platforms were originally supported by the [[MinnowBoard 3]] codebase.
 At release 0.70, this codebase was updated to use [[UDK2018]] and moved to a new branch with broader platform support.